-With Sleeve Draw you eliminate this delay by essentially removing that 30 second wait.
-This is due to Sleeve Draw not following the cooldown of Draw.
-So in that same scenario above you would use your expanded Balance, use your Lord of Crowns, wait until you can use Minor Arcana again and convert your drawn Bole, then use whatever that Minor Arcana was.
-Now you have a clean slate that you can fill with Sleeve Draw.
-Even if you don't get a Balance, you're given a Royal Road and a card in your Draw slot, so you are guaranteeing a Royal Road for the next draw AND doubling your chance that the Royal Road is expanded.
+This is because sleeve draw will reset the draw cooldown, meaning that even though draw just went on cooldown it will still give you a card.
+Even if you don't get a Balance, you're given a Royal Road and a card in your Draw slot, so you are guaranteeing a Royal Road for the next draw AND increasing your chance that the Royal Road is expanded.
 What's even better is if you draw a balance or have one put in your spread.

 If you use Sleeve draw and get something useless in your spread (Bole/Spire/ewer) you can simply remove the spread buff with Undraw Spread, but spread will also go on cooldown so you can't spread the card Sleeve Draw put in your Draw slot.

 TL;DR: You do not need to keep your party members at 100% HP at all times, and doing so is a waste.
 Work on lowering the HP percentage you're comfortable letting the party fall to (suggestions on how below).